progit/progit/pl/09-git-internals/01-chapter9.markdown

     first commit

-Format obiektu commit jest prosty: wskazuje on najnowszy obiekt tree dla migawki projektu w momencie tworzenia; informacje o autorze/integratorze zmiany porane z ustawień konfiguracyjnych `user.name` i `user.email` wraz z obecnym timestamp-em; pustą linię i potem treść komentarza do zmiany.
+Format obiektu commit jest prosty: wskazuje on najnowszy obiekt tree dla migawki projektu w momencie tworzenia; informacje o autorze/integratorze zmiany pobrane z są ustawień konfiguracyjnych `user.name` i `user.email` wraz z obecnym znacznikiem czasu; pustą linię i potem treść komentarza do zmiany.

 <!-- The format for a commit object is simple: it specifies the top-level tree for the snapshot of the project at that point; the author/committer information pulled from your `user.name` and `user.email` configuration settings, with the current timestamp; a blank line, and then the commit message. -->